DID YOU KNOW?

 How did Will Ferrell get involved?

 Will and Craig have been friends since their days in the Delta Tau Delta fraternity at USC.
 Will has been a long-time supporter of the charity since its earliest days.
 As his fame has grown, he's become increasingly generous with time and contributions to the cause.
-Will serves as the celebrity host to our annual Cancer for College Golf Classic.
-He also often attends Cancer for College fund raising events.
+Will serves as the celebrity host to a number of Cancer for College fund raising events.
+Keep up to date with us by following us on social media such as Facebook and Instagram.

 Can I meet Will?

-Come to one of the events he hosts.
+You never know.
+Your best chance is to come to one of the events he hosts.
 Check the events tab to see what upcoming events we have where Will is doing his thing.
-Attendees can meet him, shake his hand, get an autograph, tell him a lame story and even take a picture.
+Attendees might have the chance to meet him, shake his hand, get an autograph, tell him a lame story and even take a picture.
 Sign up to attend our events and it is very likely you will cross paths with him.

 How can I help?